nextcloud/desktop/doc/building.rst

 Windows (cross-compile)
 -----------------------

-Due to the amount of dependencies that csync entails, building the client for Windows is **currently only supported on openSUSE**, by using the MinGW cross compiler.
+Due to the amount of dependencies, building the client for Windows is **currently only supported on openSUSE**, by using the MinGW cross compiler.
 You can set up openSUSE 12.1, 12.2 or 13.1 in a virtual machine if you do not have it installed already.